FraunhoferIOSB/goose_dataset/image_processing/README.md

 python evaluation.py /path/to/goose/ /path/to/ckpt -rh 512 --iou true -nc 9 --test_split_name val
 ```

-With the baseline you should expect these values when evaluating agains the GOOSE validation split:
+With the baseline you should expect these values when evaluating against the GOOSE validation split:

 ```
 Metric: